-Since the effects of limb darkening and gravity darkening are small, the dependence of lightcurve on the temperature should also be minimal, and the \texttt{PHOEBE}-generated lightcurves showed this behavior.
-Therefore, we fix the temperature of the primary to the spectrophotometric value previously obtained for ease of computation with little downside.
+Since the effects of limb darkening and gravity darkening are small, the dependence of lightcurve on the temperature is also be minimal, and the \texttt{PHOEBE}-generated lightcurves showed this behavior.
+Therefore, we fix the temperature of the primary to 8500 K and 10000 K, for two solutions respectively, based on the spectrophotometric value obtained in Sec.~\ref{subsec:Stellar_Param} for ease of computation with little downside.
 We leave the surface gravity, radius of the primary, mass of the secondary and the inclination as free parameters.
 In addition to these, we also leave the systemic velocity, $v_{\gamma}$, and initial phase of the orbit, $t_{0,\mathrm{sup-conj}}$, as free parameters.